-SROs in Europe received and dealt with 18% less appeals in 2022 than in the previous year.
-The 154 appeals constituted 0.31% of all complaints.
+This year, the number of appeals has risen significantly, growing from 154 in 2022 to 228 in 2023-a 48% increase, bringing the total to nearly half again as many appeals compared to the previous year.
+The 154 appeals constituted 0.41% of all complaints.
 Graph 12 below shows how the number of appeals evolved over the past 5 years and their representative share compared to the annual total number of complaints.